apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 ## Computing and storing table metadata to Drill Metastore

 Once you enable the Metastore, the next step is to populate it with data.
-Drill can query a table whether that table has a Metastore entry or not.
-(If you are familiar with Hive, then you know that Hive requires that all tables have Hive Metastore entries before you can query them.)
+Metastore entries are optional.
+If you query a table without a Metastore entry, Drill works with that table just as if the Metastore was disabled.
 In Drill, only add data to the Metastore when doing so improves query performance.
 In general, large tables benefit from statistics more than small tables do.

 Unlike Hive, Drill does not require you to declare a schema.
 Instead, Drill infers the schema by scanning your table in the same way as it is done during regular select and computes some metadata like `MIN` / `MAX` column values and